5 Funny Noises from Your Plumbing and How to Stop Them

 - Faucet Drip, Drip, Drips

 A faucet that drips on and on and on when it's supposed to be turned firmly off is definitely annoying.
 In addition to the aural irritation, the noise is a reminder of the quantity of (expensive) water that you are involuntarily wasting.
-Most likely all that's required is a new washer, but if the sink or bathtub hardware is more than 20 years old, you may be ready to replace your faucet, especially if you've been through this drippy story a few times before.
+Most likely all that's required is a new washer, but if the sink or bathtub hardware is more than 20 years old, it may be time to replace your faucet, especially if you've been through this drippy story a few times before.

 - Faucet Squeaks

-A squeaky faucet is another relatively minor problem that nevertheless has incredible nuisance value.
+A squeaky faucet is another relatively minor problem, yet nevertheless has incredible nuisance value.
 Fortunately, this kind of faucet repair can generally be taken care of with a minimum of fuss or expense, via a washer change or an application of plumber's grease to faucet handle stem threads that have worn down.
 Once again, though, a faucet which has outlived its useful lifespan may need replacement, rather than repair.

 - Pipes Screech or Whistle

-While it may be annoying or even frightening, pipes that whistle, screech, squeal, or howl like a banshee when you turn on the faucet are not usually a major trouble spot.
+While it might be annoying or even frightening, pipes that whistle, screech, squeal, or howl like a banshee when you turn on the faucet are not usually a major trouble spot.
 The main difficulty is in pinning down the precise source, as there are quite a few possible causes for the racket.

 You may have air in your pipes.
 This is an easy DIY fix.
 Close the water shutoff valve and turn on the faucet full force until it drains dry.
 Then reopen the valve.